ctrueden/ctrueden.github.io/_pages/dungeonopoly_3_extra_psion.md

 *   Your powers are well suited to monopolizing the first edge of the board:
     *   Use Modify Memory to subvert opponents' weak properties.
-    *   Use Id Insinuation on yourself for extra chances at purchasing property.
     *   Use Genesis to create Chance demiplanes on the first edge.
     *   Use Ego Whip on opponents after they land on your most punishing properties.
     *   Use Id Insinuation and Psychic Crush on opponents to inflict multiple rounds of pain.